 Sets must be strictly homogeneous: Numba will reject any set containing objects of different types, even if the types are compatible (for example, {1, 2.5} is rejected as it contains a int and a float).
-The use of reference counted types, e.g. strings, in sets is unsupported.

 Note: When passing a set into a JIT-compiled function, any modifications made to the set will not be visible to the Python interpreter until the function returns.